Introduction to user data types

 Google has made several announcements over the past few years regarding the eventual end of third-party cookie use in the Chrome browser (which maintains majority market share).

-Google has also made proposals (and canceled some) for replacing the use of third-party cookies.
-Given that Google has also changed the end date for third-party cookie use and could also make (or change) other decisions, it makes sense for marketers to move toward smarter, more future proof solutions.
+Google made and canceled proposals for replacing the use of third-party cookies, and pushed back the deadline for a full phase-out several times.
+In light of this, it makes sense for marketers to move toward smarter, more future-proof solutions.

 Third-party data: implications of data breach